webpack/webpack/README.md

  //  overhead (~100-200ms).
 If loaders are used they need to have the
  //  seperable flag to work in worker process.
 If they havn't they work in
  //  the main process.
- // In watch mode, worker processes only start once.
-So workers = true
- //  is recommended for watch mode.
+ // Pushing jobs to worker processes has an addititional overhead of ~100ms.

  closeWorkers: false,
  // default: true